MerelyLogical/blog/pages/nas.md

 [How Do I Check My UFW Log?](https://linuxhint.com/check-my-ufw-log/)

+{: .todo}
-> TODO: NoMachine is supposed to configure firewall automatically but that didn't work?
+> NoMachine is supposed to configure firewall automatically but that didn't work?

 # Setting up a terraria server

+{: .highlight}
 > This doesn't really help with the NAS thing but it's fun.

 Upload the world save file with rsync: